robwarm/gpaw-symm/doc/tutorials/neb/neb.rst

 The results are read with::

-  $ ase-gui neb_?.traj
+  $ ase-gui -n -1 neb?.traj

-The energy barrier is found to be 0.29 eV.
+The energy barrier is found to be ~0.14 eV.